• Skip to primary navigation

 • 2 finely chopped green chilies

-• 1 tbsp corn flour dissolved in 2 tbsp water
+• 1 tbsp corn flour dissolved in 2 tablespoon water

 • 1½ tsp soya sauce